dorota-alina/Tic-tac-toe/index.md

 ## In this article

 If you're looking for an relative easy pastime and don't want to get sweat, stressed, or broke, you're in the right place.
-In this article, you'll learn how to play Tic Tac Toe.
+In this article, you'll learn how to play Tic-tac-toe.
 You'll find out what you need to start, what rules to follow, and how to maximize your chances for winning.

-## About Tic Tac Toe
+## About Tic-tac-toe

-Tic-Tac-Toe (aka *noughts and crosses* or *Xs and Os*) is a paper-and-pencil game that requires two players to take turns filling in the fields in the 3x3 grid with Xs or Os.
+Tic-tac-toe (aka *noughts and crosses* or *Xs and Os*) is a pen-and-paper game that requires two players taking turns filling in the fields in the 3x3 grid with Xs or Os.
 The winner is a player who puts down three same marks in a horizontal, vertical, or diagonal row.
-There are a number of Tic-Tac-Toe variants, such as [Ultimate Tic Tac Toe](https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe), [3D Tic Tac Toe](https://en.wikipedia.org/wiki/3D_tic-tac-toe), or [Wild Tic Tac Toe](https://en.wikipedia.org/wiki/Wild_tic-tac-toe).
+There are a number of Tic-tac-toe variants, such as [Ultimate Tic-tac-toe](https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe), [3D Tic-tac-toe](https://en.wikipedia.org/wiki/3D_tic-tac-toe), or [Wild Tic-tac-toe](https://en.wikipedia.org/wiki/Wild_tic-tac-toe).

 ## Before you start